-So as anyone reading this blog will know im undergoing treatments for both stage four endometriosis and a form of clear cell carcinoma that comes from rare carcinogenic mutations of endometrioid lesions.
+So as anyone reading this blog will know im undergoing treatments for both stage four endometriosis and a form of carcinogenic mutations of an endometrioid lesion near my right ovary.
 The side effects and experiences has been trying.
 I’ve learning a lot both good and bad and want to share.
 I hope this will help those who are going through treatments to feel that they are not alone and those who know people going through long term treatments to understand some of the underlying feelings.

 People will call you strong

 Most the time this is a very welcome complement but other times you’ll wanna slap the person in the face and yell ” well I didn’t really have a choice did I?” but… most the time it’s appreciated.
 So if your someone trying to say something to help a friend go ahead and say it…